mikeasilva/handbook-diff/markdown/33-records-and-reports.md

 Members may view membership information for themselves and for any dependent children living at home on the [Member Tools app](http://churchofjesuschrist.org/help/support/about-member-tools-application).
 They may also request printed copies of their Individual Ordinance Summaries from the clerk.
 If errors are found, a clerk ensures that they are corrected on the membership records.

 Instructions on how to create a membership record are available in [LCR](https://lcr.churchofjesuschrist.org).
-Instructions on how to record a marriage or death are also available.

 For situations not addressed in this section, leaders should contact the Global Services Department or the area office.